 Orthodoxy is what we believe.
 Orthopraxy is what we practice.
 You can almost see (or hear) the word “practice” in orthopraxy.
 The two meet, whether we want them to or not.
-If our practice is unscriptural, whether in our assembling together or in our daily life, it has root in our unorthodox theology.
+If our orthodoxy is in error, it will somewhere create a wrong practice, or a laxness.
 At the same time, if our orthopraxy is wrong, it will establish, somewhere, a wrong dogma.
 The two are one, though we can see an obvious difference.
 Though I wouldn’t teach it as dogma, I do believe that if we do the will of God, we shall know the truth.
 There is, of course, a way to push this too far.

 When we do what is right, what is just, the very things that God approves of, we find ourselves being open to hearing the voice of the Spirit.
 If we do not hear the Shepherd’s voice, it is because something is blocking or muffling it.
 Either we simply aren’t saved, and that is why we cannot hear, or we have willfully abandoned God by our sin, and therefore care not to discern His voice.
 Sin, of course, cannot simply be our wrong actions.
 We can have a wrong mentality and attitude, and therefore be in sin.
 I saw a comic strip that had a sheep with headphones blaring, playing video games, with the A/C blowing onto him, while he ate junk food, and the shepherd was screaming at the top of his lungs in the background.
 The text under the picture read, “I wonder why the shepherd never calls me anymore…” We isolate ourselves from the shepherd through multiple means every day, and then we wonder why we cannot hear his voice.